 Arnaldur Indriðason, Jar City

 Jo Nesbo, The bat.

-and a couple of things I remember to have read on my Kobo, before it went to MB heaven…
+and a couple of things I remember to have read on my Kobo, before it died and went to MB heaven…

 Haruki Murakami, 1Q84.

 Sue Grafton, The Kinsey Millhone Alphabet Series (A – W)

 Raymond Chandler, Philip Marlowe series